 This chart comes from a Rhino Reads post "book bands, reading schemes and early readers" which also has lots of other useful information.
 Of course each publisher seems to have its own system...
-The Oxford Reading Tree numbers map directly onto the colours, except that pink is 1+ and thus red is 2, yellow 3, etc. And Gary Hall has a chart linking ORT numbers to Lexile Levels, which can be found for most books (use the top-right "quick book search"); another commercial offering are AR Bookfinder Levels (a BL of 4.2 means a book could be read independently by a typical year four student in the second month of school).
+The Oxford Reading Tree numbers map directly onto the colours, except that pink is 1+ and thus red is 2, yellow 3, etc. Gary Hall has a chart linking ORT numbers to Lexile Levels, which can be found for most books (use the top-right "quick book search"); another commercial offering are AR Bookfinder Levels (a BL of 4.2 means a book could be read independently by a typical year four student in the second month of school).
 (But see my warning about the use of book complexity metrics.)

 Now some graded readers are excellent.
 My favourites were from the HarperCollins "I Can Read!" series: notably Frog and Toad, but also others by Arnold Lobel and by Russell Hoban and Esther Averill.
-The thirty books in the Walker Stories set carry no grading as such, but have clearly been commissioned to a particular complexity level.
-The Usborne readers Dragon and Phoenix, Baba Yaga and The Emperor and the Nightingale didn't inspire me as much; they were among the books we read to Helen from quite young, the last of them many times, and didn't survive rereading so well.
+The thirty books in the lovely Walker Stories set carry no grading as such, but have clearly been commissioned to a particular complexity level.
+On the other hand the Usborne readers Dragon and Phoenix, Baba Yaga and The Emperor and the Nightingale didn't inspire me as much; they were among the books we read to Helen from quite young, the last of them many times, and didn't survive rereading so well.
 And none of the Ladybird "Read it Yourself" books we had have been that memorable.

 I can understand why schools use graded readers.
 They need to provide resources for a wide range of children, with limited time for individual attention.
 And though English children are not (yet) tested in Reception, even at that level classes are potentially subject to Ofsted inspections in which the reading records for each student could be examined, which means teachers are under pressure not just to teach all the children to read, but to be able to demonstrate that they have reached an identifiable level.
 (There are tests in later years, and it is a statutory requirement of the national curriculum that, for example, children be taught the vowel digraph "er" in Key Stage 1.)